Senior Research Fellow at the Horizon Digital Economy Research hub

 - Establishing a Behavior Informatics platform to provide open access to behavior data and models for a deeper, more integrated understanding of human and animal behavior.

 - Human-Human object transfer interactions for the purpose of improving Robot-Human interaction.
-As part of this project I'm also running an internet based experiment on gestures recognition.
+As part of this project I'm also running internet based experiment on gestures recognition, pattern learning and a questionnaire on object handover during activities daily living.

 Previous and ongoing work includes: